Kowol/user-rating-crawler/README.md

 Web crawler for scrapping rating from Roku site.
 It's using headless chromium under the hood to render the full react page - that's the reason why it's a bit slow - but don't worry, we can speed it up by scaling up workers.

+## Solution description

+App providers 2 separate services (two separate binaries - as they share part of codebase and share the domain).
+But they could be scaled individually

+First one is a worker - it's simple RabbitMQ consumer that process the urls.

+Second one is a GRPC client - it accepts urls to process and push them to the exchange

 ## Requirements

 * Docker